 Even better, making beeswax candles at home – either as a gift or for yourself – is little more than a melt and pour process.
-In the tutorial below I’ll show you just how easy it is.
-Now, you may be wondering . . .
+Here’s an overview:

 Can I add essential oils?

 Yes, you can.
 However, beeswax does not hold on to scent as well as some other waxes.
 For that reason, I blend a little coconut oil into my candles to give the scent more staying power.

 Even with the addition of coconut oil, though, I’ve found that only very strong scents (peppermint, lemongrass, vetiver etc.) do well in DIY beeswax candles.